park-bench/gpgmailer/postfix.md

 ## Configuration
-First, write the authentication details in a file. create the file`/etc/postfix/sasl_passwd` and add this line:
+First, write the authentication details in a file.
+Create the file `/etc/postfix/sasl_passwd` and add this line:
 `[smtp.gmail.com]:587 <username>:<password>`

-Make that file only readable to root:
+Make the sasl_passwd file only readable to root:
 `sudo chmod 400 /etc/postfix/sasl_passwd`

-Then tell postfix to use it:
+Then tell Postfix to use it:
 `sudo postmap /etc/postfix/sasl_passwd`

-Copy an appropriate CA cert to `/etc/postfix/cacert.pem`:
+Copy a CA certificate that can be used to verify your SMTP host's SSL certificate to `/etc/postfix/cacert.pem`:

 `sudo cp /etc/ssl/certs/thawte_Primary_Root_CA.pem /etc/postfix/cacert.pem`

 Add the following lines to `/etc/postfix/main.cf`: